BigDataehealthTools/GOAT_v3.1/README.md

     pip install -r /path/to/requirements.txt

-5. Set a MySQL database and load the marqueurs.sql table located in the project's root (it's a truncated dataset.)
+5. Set a MySQL database and load the marqueurs.sql table located in the project's root (it's a truncated dataset).

-   To have a complete dataset, contact beatriz.kanzki@gmail.com Also make sure MySQL is running!
+   To have a complete dataset, contact beatriz.kanzki@gmail.com

+   Also make sure MySQL is running!

 6. Connect project to database (in the settings.py file)
 7. Migrate database (not really necessary since we loaded the sql files, but we never know...)